Mohandescomputer4/Image-Processing/README.md

 ## Output Example

 Once an image is processed, the program extracts relevant data and displays it in the console while also saving it to the database.

-This formatted README file should be well-suited for GitHub.
-Let me know if you need any adjustments! 🚀